Useful Art — Alistair Hudson at Manchester Art Gallery and the Whitworth

 I don't mind him trying out his ideas in Manchester.
 Community involvement in art to help make it more meaningful and interesting ought to be good for it as long as this 'community' isn't just people with time on their hands for making mischief and actually controlling what artists do.
 In any case, it's one thing to have theories and another thing altogether putting them into practice, even for a director, especially when the gallery - or galleries in the case of Manchester - is a respected public institution going back to the 19th century.
 Presumably Mr Hudson is not a fool and is just as able as anyone else to appreciate art by contemplation only.
 If he has been to the National Gallery in London and followed the crowds to the great paintings it has he must know there is a place in the world for independent creative genius.

 If Manchester wants to stay a great city it must have at least one great art gallery in the common understanding of what art is and what artists are and it must not concern itself over whether its paintings and sculptures are useful in the opinion of a bunch of community activists.
 Art must be free to speak for itself without social accompaniment.
 I'm not suggesting 'useful' art is no good.
 Most of the paintings in the National Portrait Gallery were useful at one time: to the Lords and Ladies, to celebrate a military victory, to trample down the unruly masses, or whatever.
 There is hardly one painting from the Renaissance that was useless, purely for the fun of it.
-But they are useless now.
-Venus and Mars, Virgin on the Rocks, Arnolfini Portrait - you name it - all totally useless.
-It's why so many people gather in front of them just gazing, contemplating, imagining.
+But they are now.
+Venus and Mars, Virgin on the Rocks, Arnolfini Portrait, you name it.